 Those who have only a mild injury may notice that the knee feels unstable or seems to "give way" when using it.

 See your health care provider if you think you have an ACL injury.
-Do not play sports or other activities until you have seen a doctor and been treated.
+Do not play sports or other activities until you have seen a provider and have been treated.

-Your doctor may send you for an MRI of the knee.
+Your provider may send you for an MRI of the knee.
 This can confirm the diagnosis.
 It may also show other knee injuries.

 First aid for an ACL injury may include: